sitraj/input-validation/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Version History

+- 1.0.0 (2024-03-21): Initial release
+  - Core validation functionality
+  - Security features
+  - Comprehensive test coverage